 DS2 was constructed by performing a simple univariate filtering of the features, where the predictors were cross-validated with the response variable in order to remove redundant or uninformative variables from the learning process.
 The analysis of correlations between variables is detailed in \cref{sec:stats}.

-DS3 was built because of Kepler's 90-day quarters \citep{mullally2020mast}, to ensure at least two full cycles of observations per object, and to avoid any problems arising from stitching together data from different quarters.
-Although \cite{breton2021rooster} have identified and distinguished rotating stars from other types of objects, we also removed stars with surface rotation periods less than \qty{7}{\day}, because these targets can easily be mistaken for close-in binary systems or classical pulsators, whose signals may mimic stellar objects manifesting surface rotation, and we wanted to check how the model would behave by removing these potentially misclassified targets.
+DS3 was built because of \textit{Kepler}'s 90-day quarters \citep{mullally2020mast}, to ensure at least two full cycles of observations per object, thus preventing any problems that may arise from stitching together data from different quarters and other potential long-term issues related to the telescope, such as those related to \textit{Kepler}'s orbital period and its harmonics.
+Although \cite{breton2021rooster} have identified and distinguished rotating stars from other types of objects, we also removed stars with surface rotation periods less than \qty{7}{\day}, because these targets can easily be mistaken for close-in binary systems, classical pulsators, or other false positives, whose signals may mimic stellar objects manifesting surface rotation, and we wanted to check how the model would behave by removing these potentially misclassified targets.
 By including only stars with rotation periods between \qty{7}{\day} and \qty{45}{\day}, as we did in DS4, we expected to improve the predictive performance of the models.
 We ended up with \num{13602} stellar objects, a reduction of about \qty{9}{\percent} compared to the DS0, DS1, and DS2 data sets.

 We also selected the top-20 most important variables in the models trained with the data sets DS0 to DS4, and took their union.
-This resulted in a set of 34 predictors, which we used to build DS5 and DS6.
-These two data sets contain only the most important features identified during the learning of the previous XGB models.
+This resulted in a set of 28 predictors, which we used to build DS5, DS6, and DS7.
+These three data sets contain only the most important features identified during the learning of the previous XGB models.